 3. A prudent man sees evil and hides himself, but the simple pass on and pay the penalty.

 4. The result of humility is fear of the

 5. Thorns and traps are in the path of a perverse man.
 He who guards his soul will keep far from them.

-6. Train up a child according to his way, and even when he is old, he will not get away from it.
+6. Train up a child in the way he should go, and even when he is old, he will not depart from it.

 7. The rich man rules over poor men, and the borrower is slave to the lender.

-8. He who sows injustice will reap trouble, and the rod of his arrogance will come to an end.
+8. He who sows injustice will reap trouble, and the rod of his anger will come to an end.

 9. He who has a generous eye will be blessed, for he gives of his food to the poor man.

-10. Drive out a scorner and contention will leave; yea, dispute and disgrace will cease.
+10. Drive out a scorner, and strife will leave; yea, dispute and disgrace will cease.

 11. He who loves purity of heart and gracious speech will have the King as his friend.

 Lord preserve knowledge, and He brings to ruin the counsels of the treacherous man.

 13. A sluggard says, “A lion is outside!
 I’ll be slain in the streets!”

 14. The mouth of strange women is a deep ditch, and he who is cursed of the